enj657/Credit_Risk_Analysis/README.md

 * The high_risk precision is 7% and the recall is 91%.

 * The low_risk precision is 100% and the recall is 94%.
+The recall is 94% because of a low number of false positives.

 ![image info](./Resources/easyensembleclassifier.png)

 ## Summary

+I ran six different tests to determine balanced accuracy, precision, and recall.
+None of the tests showed high precision in determining if a credit risk is high or not.
+The high_risk precision didn't get above 7%, which is very low.
+The best model we used was the EasyEnsembleClassifier model because it has a recall of 91% for high_risk, but the precision was still low at 7%.
+Since the precision is low, a lot of low_risk credits are falsely detected as high_risk, which is not good.
+Overall, none of these models are good enough to predict credit risk.